 Visionary course of action

 Each club of all national Orienteering Federations gets in touch with at least one school.
 As teachers might need help to implement orienteering so the lessons are a fun and exciting experience, the IOF is working on providing teaching materials in different languages.
-The Regional Development and Youth Commission of the IOF coordinates and links interested Orienteering people from its national federations together in a school orienteering network in order to exchange materials and experiences.
+The Global Development Commission of the IOF coordinates and links interested orienteering people from its national federations together in a school orienteering network in order to exchange materials and experiences.
 After the event, the students get to keep their maps to take home and show to their friends and family.

 On Wednesday May 11th 2016, the first World Orienteering Day was a huge success, with more than 250 000 participants all over the world taking part in an orienteering event.
 Schools, clubs and enthusiast all over the world made a fantastic contribution and we managed to beat the world record.

 The aim of this campaign is to create a “hot topic” among people worldwide and to be part of something bigger!
 The purpose of the “Rabbit Tour” is to investigate whether this type of activity is feasible in Europe and if it can be developed in 2018 to 3-5 WOD Rabbit Tours worldwide.